 The USCIS will only give out EB-1 visas to people who can prove that they have been recognized by their peers or mentors to be at the top of their specialties and fields.
 Collecting all the evidence or proof to show that you have been given such recognition can be a painstaking process if you do not know what to gather.
+Having all of these documents ready helps ensure that there are no delays in your EB-1 visa processing time.
 Additionally, providing a complete docket of all the necessary paperwork does not guarantee your acceptance; the USCIS will evaluate each case individually to decide if an EB-1 visa is warranted.

 In order to be given an EB-1 visa, you must have received an internationally recognized award of significant importance, such as a Nobel Prize.
 If you have not received any such awards, you must meet three or more of the following ten requirements, and provide proof of such accomplishments:

-9. You have attained a significantly high salary within your specialized field when compared to others within the same field.
+- You have attained Buta significantly high salary within your specialized field when compared to others within the same field.

 When you are seeking to prove three of the aforementioned ten criteria, any and all official statements and documents you can find will be useful.
 Collect letters from employers – past, present, or future – as well as other paperwork that speaks of your achievements, like a news article or work contract.
 The USCIS will also want to know how you intend to continue your work or specialty once you gain employment in the United States, so include a concise, agreeable plan.